Mattia46/firstMonth/command_line.md

 # The Command Line

 Learning how to use the command line is an essential skill for any developer.
-You'll learn many things in the upcoming lessons that will be much easier to grasp if you understand how to use the command line.
+You'll learn many things in the upcoming challenge that will be much easier to grasp if you understand how to use the command line.

 ## Optional Materials:
 * [Makers Academy's Command Line Class on Quizlet](http://quizlet.com/join/CdxPSbF3Z)